 - providing counseling services;

-- taking disciplinary action against the Respondent before resolution of the Complaint;
+- issuing and emergency removal of the Respondent before the resolution of the Complaint; and/or

 - providing academic support services such as tutoring.